Facts & figures

 At Sydney, you will study the Bachelor of Laws alongside a partner degree in arts, commerce, economics, engineering or science.
 Taught by acclaimed legal educators, world-renowned researchers and venerated practitioners as well as prominent international scholars and leaders in the judiciary and government, you’ll gain a world class legal education.

-All combinations are five years full time study with the exception of Engineering/Law which is six years.
+All combinations are five years full time study with the exception of Engineering/Law which is six and a half years.

 All combined law programs will develop your critical thinking skills, capacity for deep, evidence based analysis and problem solving, and give you a thorough grounding in professional ethics.